osegbotonie/enterprise-m365-administration-lab/docs/14-ca-005-risk-based-access.md

 > **Access decisions should respond to the level of risk associated with the user and the authentication attempt.**

-The organization should move from:
+The organization should move beyond the question:

 > **“Is the password correct?”**

-to:
+and instead ask:

 > **“Is this access request sufficiently trustworthy based on the available security signals?”**